Last updated on 02 September 2024

 • Although corporate real estate is the second-highest cost after salaries for many businesses, the provision of high-quality space remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
 This is reflected in continued robust demand for high-quality space.

-• We are seeing continued strong demand for serviced and co-working space from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.
+• We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.

 Industrial occupier market

-• The Q1 2024 RICS UK Commercial Property Survey shows a net balance for industrial occupier demand of +14%, up from +6% in Q4 2023 and a recent low of +3% in Q3 2023, although still well below the recent peak of +49% in Q2 2022.
+• Occupier demand for larger distribution units has been somewhat subdued in recent quarters, amid political uncertainty and elevated interest rates.
+However, occupiers may now be looking ahead to lower interest rates, more sustained economic growth and an increase in consumer optimism.
+The Q2 2024 RICS UK Commercial Property Survey showed a net balance for industrial occupier demand of +10%, compared with a recent low of +3% in Q3 2023, although still well below the peak of +49% in Q2 2022.

 Transaction volumes